The Common Sense Accord

 Teams are allowed to hold an unlimited amount of cash at any point but the maximum amount of cash that any team can carry over to the next year is $10,000,000.
 After all outstanding balances have been resolved, any amount of cash over $10,000,000 will go to the owner of the team.
 This all happens automatically.

 There will be no salary cap.
 GMs are free to deficit spend if they so choose; however, you are expected to steer your club towards profitability.
-There will be a one point (out of 10) penalty to fan loyalty for every $5,000,000 below and including a final balance of -$20,000,000.
+There will be a penalty for every $5,000,000 below and including a final balance of -$20,000,000.
 To be clear, the penalties start at -$20,000,000.
-Another point is docked at -$25,000,000, again at -$30,000,000, and so on.
+Another penalty at -$25,000,000, again at -$30,000,000, and so on.
 If a team ends their season with a balance of -$20,000,000 for two or more seasons in a row, they will be removed from the league.
 If a team ends two straight seasons at a deficit, with one or both seasons at a figure less than -$20,000,000, their situation will be reviewed by the staff and a decision will be made about their membership based on a variety of relevant details, including the general manager’s efforts on financial solvency.

 A 25% luxury tax is instituted for anyone who goes over the soft cap of 120% of average payroll.